 There are two really huge implications of this.
 Groups require action from your organization before people can join, even for “open” groups.
 You’ll need to make sure that someone can spare the time to do this, or else you’ll have members in limbo.

 Second, visitors to Groups can’t post to the Group wall until they become members (i.e., after an administrator has approved them), even in “open” groups.
 This makes it impossible for new visitors to immediately post on the Group wall.
 Let’s say someone has a question about your product or service.
 Are they really going to click “join”, wait for you to approve their membership, then come back and post their question?
 Probably not.
 This can be a big disadvantage of Groups, depending on what your goals are.

 For this reason and others, Groups are good for long-term repeated interactions between members but lousy for immediate spontaneous interactions from the general public (i.e., non-members).

 The visibility of members’ posts is really one of the most important core differences between Pages and Groups.

-It can be a good thing for a company or organization that wants to tightly control the message on the Page.
+Not allowing user posting can be a good thing for a company or organization that wants to tightly control the message on the Page.
 This minimizes the effect of disgruntled visitors who post bad things.
-Posts can be disallowed individually or altogether, if you want pure one-way communication only.
+Posts can be disallowed individually or altogether if you want pure one-way communication only.

 With Groups, on the other hand, any posts to the Group will be sent as an email to all members (until they get annoyed and turn this feature off), and will show up as a Notification in the top bar of the members’ Facebook pages.
 Thus with Groups, all members have an equal ability to communicate with everyone else in the Group.